ejariza-evowill/drive_video_transcriptor/README.md

 - You must have access to the target file; shared drives are supported.
 - If the file isn’t a video MIME type, a warning is printed but download proceeds.
 - To fetch the original Drive filename automatically, omit `--output`.
+ - Whisper uses `ffmpeg` to read media; ensure `ffmpeg` is installed and on PATH.
+ - Whisper relies on PyTorch.
+If `pip install -r requirements.txt` does not install a working Torch for your platform/CUDA, follow https://pytorch.org/get-started/ to install the appropriate `torch` build, then reinstall `openai-whisper` if needed.

 **Troubleshooting**
 - Invalid credentials: Delete `token.json` and run again to re-authenticate.
 - Permission denied: Ensure your Google account can access the file and the owner hasn’t restricted downloads.
 - App not verified: In development, you may see an "unverified app" screen unless you publish/verify the OAuth consent.
+ - Transcription fails with ffmpeg not found: Install ffmpeg (e.g., macOS: `brew install ffmpeg`, Ubuntu: `sudo apt-get install ffmpeg`).
+ - Transcription fails due to Torch/whisper: Ensure a compatible PyTorch is installed for your Python and hardware.

 **Security**
 - Do not commit `credentials.json` or `token.json` to source control.